Skip to main content

 First instance

-While an application is awaiting a first instance decision, it is part of the caseload of applications under examination by the asylum authorities, or so-called first instance pending cases.
+While an application is awaiting a first instance decision, it is part of the caseload of applications under examination by the asylum authorities or so-called first instance pending cases.
 The number of pending cases serves as a key indicator that reflects the workload faced by national authorities and the strain on national asylum systems, including reception systems.
-As of the end of January 2024, some 690,000 cases were awaiting a first instance decision, but this is an underestimation due to some incomplete data.
-A more realistic estimate comes from a month previously, when at the end of December 2023 there were 882,000 cases pending, which is up by 39% compared to a year previously and is more than at any other point since 2016 amid the refugee crisis of 2015-16.
+As of the end of April 2024, some 922,000 cases were awaiting a first instance decision, which is the most for more than seven years.

 In general, citizenships lodging the most applications tend to have the most cases awaiting decisions.
-For example, in January 2024, Syrians, Turks and Afghans had the largest share of first instance pending cases (120,000, 85,000 and 70,000, respectively).
-This situation was particularly pronounced for Syrians, with a 33% increase compared to January 2023, and for Turks, whose first instance caseload more than doubled compared to a year earlier.
-These increases were apparent despite some missing data for January 2024.
+For example, in April 2024, Syrians, Colombians and Turks had the largest share of first instance pending cases (108,000, 88,000 and 80,000, respectively).
+This situation is particularly pronounced for Colombians and Turks, for whom the number of pending cases has increased by more than 70% since April 2023, and for Venezuelans for whom the increase was by 90%.

-Context: EU+ asylum authorities are under pressure to increase their decision making, and do so often with the operational support of the EUAA.
+Context: EU+ asylum authorities strive to increase their decision making and do so often with the operational support of the EUAA.
 Despite these efforts, decision making has not kept pace with the number of applications being lodged.
-As a consequence, we estimate that the total number of cases awaiting a decision at the end of December 2023 (including those in appeal or review) increased to around 1.2 million (Eurostat - missing data estimated).
-Within this total, we conclude that three quarters (76% or 882,000) of cases were pending at first instance, while the remaining quarter (24% or 283,000) were awaiting decisions at second or higher instances.
+As a consequence, we estimate that the total number of cases awaiting a decision at the end of March 2024 (including those in appeal or review) increased to around 1.2 million (Eurostat – older data included for Cyprus, Czechia and Romania).
+Within this total, we conclude that three quarters (77% or 922,000) of cases were pending at first instance, while the remaining quarter (23% or 275,000) were awaiting decisions at second or higher instances.

 Research

-On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for Displaced People from Ukraine, with the support of the Organisation for Economic Co-operation and Development (OECD).
+On 11 April 2022, the EUAA launched the Survey of Arriving Migrants for Displaced People from Ukraine (SAM-UKR), with the support of the Organisation for Economic Co-operation and Development (OECD).
 The questionnaire was updated in February 2023 to include additional topics.
-Demographics of the responses since February 2023, as of 5 January 2024, are shown below but for more detailed information read the latest EUAA Employment and Education factsheet.
+Demographics of the responses since February 2023, as of 28 May 2024, are shown below but for more detailed information read the latest EUAA Employment and Education factsheet.

 The survey is ongoing and accessible in Ukrainian, Russian and English at: https://tellusyourstorysurvey.eu/.